 5.1.2.2 Candidates of features to be studied in management

 There are nearly 30 features classified in the clause 5.1.2.1.
-The mechanisms of features above are various and the protocol layers where they effect on are different.
+The mechanisms of the features above are various and the protocol layers where they have effects are different.
 Different features have different effects and they also show different performance in improving the characteristics of URLLC service.
 The amount of RAN features related to URLLC service is large.
 In order to ensure the accuracy and efficiency of the subsequent study, it is necessary to select some important features as candidates for the study of management.
-The potential results could be configuration parameters, feature switches, performance measurements, etc. Based on the conclusions made in TR 38.824 and TS 38.300 together with the mechanisms of features, the following features are selected as candidates for management investigation.
+The potential results could be configuration parameters, feature switches, performance measurements, etc. Based on the conclusions made in TR 38.824 [11] and TS 38.300 [8] together with the mechanisms of features, the following features are selected as candidates for management investigation.

 PDCCH enhancements